 Constructing Parallelograms with a Set Square

-Information about the video Constructing Parallelograms with a Set Square
+Basics on the topic Constructing Parallelograms with a Set Square

 After this lesson, you will be able to construct parallelograms using a ruler, protractor and set square.